ossf/osv-schema/README.md

 # Open Source Vulnerability Schema

+The Open Source Vulnerability (OSV) schema provides a human and machine readable data format to describe vulnerabilities in a way that precisely maps to open source package versions or commit hashes.

-This is the repository for the Open Source Vulnerability schema (OSV Schema), which is currently exported by:
+This format is currently exported by:
 - [AlmaLinux](https://github.com/AlmaLinux/osv-database)
 - [Bitnami Vulnerability Database](https://github.com/bitnami/vulndb)
 - [Chainguard](https://packages.cgr.dev/chainguard/osv/all.json)